Half-Life - Raqs Media Collective - Yours, Sincerely

 Particularly enthusiastic mushroom cloud postage stamp publishers are the island nations of the South Pacific—such as the Marshall Islands, who commemorate not just the 1945 nuclear attacks but also the numerous atomic bomb tests, such as the twenty-three nuclear explosions that took place between 1946 and 1953 on the Bikini Atoll, in the Marshall Islands.
 The inhabitants of Bikini, whose explosive reputation was mined in the naming of revealing swimwear, were relocated so that the tests could be conducted, as they were told, “for the good of mankind.”

 Pakistan has a 1999 five-rupee postage stamp commemorating its (and, perversely, India’s) nuclear weapons tests of that year.
-India makes do with pensive portraits of atomic scientists, and scenic views of nuclear reactors.
+India makes do with pensive portraits of atomic scientists and scenic views of nuclear reactors.

 These “atomic” stamps have been meticulously cataloged by a philatelist, ex-Royal Air Force (ballooning unit) officer, clergyman, and nuclear test veteran, the Reverend John Walden in a self-published “documentary book” titled The Nuclear Option: A Philatelic Catalog and Reference Book on Atomic Stamps.
-Turning the pages of Reverend Walden’s book is a lesson in humanity’s obsession with nuclear explosions—as if they were messages in atmospheric bottles from the twentieth century to the future, containing warnings and caveats about Homo Sapiens’s new found capacity for auto-destruction.
+Turning the pages of Reverend Walden’s book is a lesson in humanity’s obsession with nuclear explosions—as if they were messages in atmospheric bottles from the twentieth century to the future, containing warnings and caveats about Homo sapiens’ newfound capacity for auto-destruction.
 Each “atomic” postage stamp is a mobile message of nuclear toxicity, working its way around the globe.

 There’s another Indian postage stamp, issued in 2005, of the Siachen Glacier, in the Eastern Karakorum range of the Himalayas.
 This slow river of ice, currently under Indian control but claimed by Pakistan, is the highest battlefield in the world.
 In Siachen, sniper fire and gangrene due to frostbite compete as killers.
 Hostilities never cease.
 Ceasefires barely hold.
 But letters reach home, even from Siachen.

 A postage stamp carries the imprint (literally) of the power that guarantees its passage and transmission.
 Nowadays, usually (though not always) that power is a state.
 A state is an entity that can collect taxes, maintain a standing army, build roads and some schools, put people in prison, and issue postage stamps.
-Which is why, sometimes, the smallest and least significant of states have the grandest and most beautiful of postage stamps, as if they were overcompensating for the ammunition in their arsenals with the reach (and elegance) of their postage services.
+Which is why, sometimes, the smallest and least significant of states has the grandest and most beautiful of postage stamps, as if they were overcompensating for the ammunition in their arsenals with the reach (and elegance) of their postage services.
 On a postage stamp, even a mountain can be a battlefield, a site of victory or defeat.

 Siachen Glacier.
 Source: iStampGallery.